sdargoeuves/ipf-siteSeparation/README.md

 - -g, --generate

 use to only generate a new host/site JSON file from SNow.
 This won't update IP Fabric

+*Group for Rules creation:*
+*This is not the recommended method to update Site Separation, use with caution*

+- -u, --upper_match

+(Rules creation) the hostname will be capitalised in the regex rules
 - -e, --exact_match

-by default the regex and hostname will be capitalised in the regex.
-Use this option to keep the case from CSV/SNow
+(Rules creation) use this option to keep the case from the source (file or Snow)
 - -grex, --grex

-instead of using list of hostname, we use GREX to generate the regex
+(Rules creation) instead of using list of hostname, we use GREX to find the regex matching that same list
+- -reg_out, --regex_output

+(Rules creation) use this option to generate the JSON containing the rules to be pushed.
+By using this option, you will not update the IP Fabric settings

 ## License